-Keep in mind that one becomes a programmer with a lot of efforts, writing tens of thousands of lines of code, and solving hundreds, even thousands of practical problems, and this takes years!
+Keep in mind that to become a programmer takes a lot of efforts, writing tens of thousands of lines of code, and solving hundreds, even thousands of practical problems, and this takes years!
 If someone offers you "an easier program" and promises you to become a programmer and start working within 3-4 months, then either they are lying to you, or they will give you such a low level, that companies won't even take you as a trainee, even if you pay to the company that is wasting its time with you.
-There are exceptions, of course, for example if you are not starting from scratch, or if you have extremely well-developed engineering thinking, or if you apply for a very low position (for example technical support), but in general, you can not become a programmer if you haven't spent at least 1 year of intense learning and code writing!
+There are exceptions, of course, for example if you are not starting from scratch, or if you have extremely well-developed engineering thinking, or if you apply for a very low position (for example technical support), but in general, you cannot become a programmer if you haven't spent at least 1 year of intense learning and code writing!

 In order to enroll at SoftUni you need to attend an entrance exam in "Programming Basics" on the material from this book.
 If you easily solve the problems in this book, then you are ready for the exam.
 Also, pay attention to the chapters on preparation for the practical exam in programming.
 They will give you a good idea of the level of difficulty of the exam and the types of tasks that you need to learn solving.